X-ray polarization in the soft state of Cyg X-1: Results

 The effects observed in the PA of the remaining spectral components are comparatively minor, owing to their low contribution to the net polarization.
 Nevertheless, we discuss them here for completeness.
-The returning component is produced primarily by reflection of photons emitted near the inner edge of the disk ($\sim 1.5 R_{\rm g}$) and subsequently returning to the disk over a wide range of radii, with the emission/return redshift increasing with the radius at which the photons return.
+The returning component is produced primarily by the reflection of photons emitted near the inner edge of the disk ($\sim 1.5 R_{\rm g}$) and subsequently returning to the disk over a wide range of radii.
+The emission-to-return redshift increases with the radius at which the photons return.
 The returning radiation observed below 10~keV is dominated by reflection from radii $\ga 5 R_{\rm g}$, where the relativistic PA rotation is weak and, consequently, the observed polarization of this component is perpendicular to the disk plane.
-In addition, the associated grazing irradiation of the disk surface at these radii leads to reflection toward low-inclination observers at scattering angles $\sim\pi/2$ which results in a relatively strong intrinsic polarization of this component, at the level of $\sim 10$\%.
-On the other hand, our description of the coronal reflection is phenomenological and involves assumptions that tend to reduce the PD.
-First, we assume locally isotropic irradiation of the disk surface, which produces a less polarized reflected signal for low-inclination observers than grazing illumination.
-Second, we assume that the rest-frame reflection spectrum is the same at all radii, which leads to partial depolarization through the mixing of radiation whose PAs undergo different relativistic rotations (for the returning radiation, such a depolarizing mixing does not occur because the rest-frame reflection depends on the radius through redshift).
-Also, mixing of polarization signals with identical rest-frame spectra but differently rotated PA leads to the net rotation by $\simeq -5\degr$, which is approximately the same at all energies (for the fitted $\beta \simeq 2.8$).
+In addition, the associated grazing irradiation of the disk surface at these radii leads to reflection toward low-inclination observers at scattering angles $\sim\pi/2$, which results in the relatively strong intrinsic polarization of this component at an $\sim 10$\% level.
+On the other hand, our description of the coronal reflection is phenomenological and involves assumptions that reduce the PD.
+First, we assumed locally isotropic irradiation of the disk surface, which produces a less polarized reflected signal for low-inclination observers than grazing illumination.
+Second, we assumed that the rest-frame reflection spectrum is the same at all radii, which leads to partial depolarization through the mixing of radiation whose PAs undergo different relativistic rotations; for returning radiation, such a depolarizing mixing does not occur because the rest-frame reflection depends on the radius through redshift.
+Also, the mixing of polarization signals with identical rest-frame spectra but differently rotated PA leads to net rotation by $\simeq -5\degr$, which is about the same at all energies (for the fitted $\beta \simeq 2.8$).